Web Design Myths Debunked

 2. Minimalism Leads to Simplicity

-If you have a business website that has multiple elements you want to draw your visitors’ attention on, minimalist design won’t work well for you.
+If you have a business website that has multiple elements you want to draw your visitors’ attention on, the minimalist design won’t work well for you.

 If you’re thinking of opting for a minimalist design for your website, consider the following points: